Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 **Q.2.c.** Think about another application for this system?
 (2-3 sentences)

-**Q.2.d.** Find another example (a research paper or a news article) demonstrating the progress and state of engineering of living matter, microbes or mammalian cells, to detect or combat diseases that are of interest to you.
-What is the main *claim* of your selected paper (link and 2-3 sentences) ?
-Why did you select this example ?
+Find another example (a research paper or a news article) demonstrating the progress and state of engineering of living matter, microbes or mammalian cells, to detect or combat diseases that are of interest to you.

+**Q.2.d.** What is the main *claim* of your paper (link and 2-3 sentences)?

+**Q.2.e.** Why did you select this example ?
 (1-2 sentences)

 ## (Q3) Brainstorming Report  (45 pts)